Troubleshooting Preview Problems

 Is your site in a subdirectory?

-If your site is located in a subdirectory of your Git repo, you need to provide some special configuration to your build command.
+If your site is located in a subdirectory of your Git repo, you need to provide some special configuration to your preview settings.

 Ensure that the output directory correlates to your build command

 The output directory in your preview settings is where Forestry will look for your preview website after it’s generated.
 Your build command is what determines the directory that your site will be generated in.
 If your output directory doesn’t match up with your build command, your preview will not work.

 For example: the default output directory for Hugo is

 public/.
 This means that, if your build command is just